stevequinn/space-weather-web/README.md

 ## TODO

-- API modules and calls
+[x] API modules and calls
 - Zustand state management as I want to learn Zustand, no real use reason.
-- index page showing current conditions.
+[x] index page showing current conditions.
   - Some sort of Three.js or other visualisation of the magnetosphere would be cool here
+  - This is kind of rough and straight from our AI overlords.
+Needs tweaking.
 - styling - can probably get away without ShadCN but I'll play it as it comes.
 - Weather event history.
 I'll need to hook up a database to the API for this.

+## Dev Notes

+### Building and Running Locally

+In order to run the built app locally (in prod mode) you should use the `npm run serve` command as this injects the non-VITE_ prefixed env vars needed for the app to run.
+In real production mode the standard `npm start` command will work as env vars are injected by the hosting platform.

 ## React orig tech stack details